JalanshMunshi/jalansh-munshi-v2/content/post/multi-gpu-ray-serve-deployment/index.md

     # number of replicas, i.e. parallel deployments.
 You can have one model instance per GPU.
     # I believe it is possible to have multiple replicas (subject to available GPU memory) on a single GPU, but that often leads to memory issues.
 You can try and see how it goes.
+    # For example, if you want to deploy a model on 8 GPUs, num_replicas should be 8.
     num_replicas: 1

     ray_actor_options:
       num_cpus: 1.0 # You do need at least 1 CPU per replica.
       num_gpus: 1.0 # Higher if one instance of your model needs more than 1 GPU.
+      # If one instance of your models needs 2 GPUs and you have 8 GPUs total, then num_replicas should be 4 (8 / 2), otherwise your deployment will have insufficent resources.

   # You can add more models under the deployments section.
   # You can also decouple multiple models across different files and have one config to drive the full deployment together.
   # There are many other configurations that you can dive deeper into here - https://docs.ray.io/en/latest/serve/configure-serve-deployment.html#serve-configure-deployment
 ```

-Deploy your models by - `serve run caption_deploy.yaml`
+Deploy your models by - `serve run caption_deploy.yaml`.
+You can dive deeper into other ways of deploying [here](https://docs.ray.io/en/latest/serve/api/index.html#command-line-interface-cli).

 ## Final Notes